csmontt/GettingAndCleaningData/CodeBook.md

 for the test and train dataset separately.
 Afterwards, I rbinded the data from the test and train datasets.
 Hence, I assumed that the rows of each .txt file were in the same order.

-By extracting only the measurements corresponding to means and stds, I ended with 68 features:
+By extracting only the measurements corresponding to means and stds, I ended with 68 variables, the first two are id variables, "id" denotes the subject id, "activity", denotes the activity label, while the rest correspond to the average of each feature group by activity and subject id.

- [1] "id"                       "activity"                 "tBodyAccmeanX"
- [4] "tBodyAccmeanY"            "tBodyAccmeanZ"            "tBodyAccstdX"
- [7] "tBodyAccstdY"             "tBodyAccstdZ"             "tGravityAccmeanX"
-[10] "tGravityAccmeanY"         "tGravityAccmeanZ"         "tGravityAccstdX"
-[13] "tGravityAccstdY"          "tGravityAccstdZ"          "tBodyAccJerkmeanX"
-[16] "tBodyAccJerkmeanY"        "tBodyAccJerkmeanZ"        "tBodyAccJerkstdX"
-[19] "tBodyAccJerkstdY"         "tBodyAccJerkstdZ"         "tBodyGyromeanX"
-[22] "tBodyGyromeanY"           "tBodyGyromeanZ"           "tBodyGyrostdX"
-[25] "tBodyGyrostdY"            "tBodyGyrostdZ"            "tBodyGyroJerkmeanX"
-[28] "tBodyGyroJerkmeanY"       "tBodyGyroJerkmeanZ"       "tBodyGyroJerkstdX"
-[31] "tBodyGyroJerkstdY"        "tBodyGyroJerkstdZ"        "tBodyAccMagmean"
-[34] "tBodyAccMagstd"           "tGravityAccMagmean"       "tGravityAccMagstd"
-[37] "tBodyAccJerkMagmean"      "tBodyAccJerkMagstd"       "tBodyGyroMagmean"
-[40] "tBodyGyroMagstd"          "tBodyGyroJerkMagmean"     "tBodyGyroJerkMagstd"
-[43] "fBodyAccmeanX"            "fBodyAccmeanY"            "fBodyAccmeanZ"
-[46] "fBodyAccstdX"             "fBodyAccstdY"             "fBodyAccstdZ"
-[49] "fBodyAccJerkmeanX"        "fBodyAccJerkmeanY"        "fBodyAccJerkmeanZ"
-[52] "fBodyAccJerkstdX"         "fBodyAccJerkstdY"         "fBodyAccJerkstdZ"
-[55] "fBodyGyromeanX"           "fBodyGyromeanY"           "fBodyGyromeanZ"
-[58] "fBodyGyrostdX"            "fBodyGyrostdY"            "fBodyGyrostdZ"
-[61] "fBodyAccMagmean"          "fBodyAccMagstd"           "fBodyBodyAccJerkMagmean" [64] "fBodyBodyAccJerkMagstd"   "fBodyBodyGyroMagmean"     "fBodyBodyGyroMagstd"
-[67] "fBodyBodyGyroJerkMagmean" "fBodyBodyGyroJerkMagstd"

 "id" corresponds to the subject id, it ranges from 1 to 30.
 "activity" correspond to the activity label performed by the subject.
 It has six levels,